 This course is open to all qualified teachers who hold a recognised post in a recognised primary or post primary school, and who are fully registered with the Teaching Council under the appropriate Teaching Council Registration Regulation i.e. Regulation 2 or 4 of the Teaching Council (Registration) regulations 2009 up to 25th July 2016 or Route 1 or 2 of the Teaching Council (Registration) Regulations 2016 and The Teaching Council (Registration) (Amendment) Regulations 2016 thereafter.

-Applicants must have a minimum of 5 years’ post qualification experience in a school and must have a teaching position in a primary or post primary school recognised by the Department of Education and Skills.
+Applicants must have a minimum of five years post-qualification experience as a practising teacher. and must have a teaching position in a primary or post-primary school recognised and funded by the Department of Education and Skills.

-Evidence in writing from the principal of the participant’s school confirming that the teacher, at the time of application, holds a teaching position in the school at the date of application.
+Evidence in writing from the principal of the participant’s school confirming that the teacher (at the time of application) holds a teaching position in the school and is not on secondment.

 This course is open to approximately 300 participants.

 Gather the required documents listed below and complete the GPS application form using the button below.
 You will have an opportunity to return to your GPS application and submit any outstanding documents if they become available later.
 Applications without all required information and documentation will not be eligible for entry to the programme.